-- 1. Edit the name of your network

-Replace 'XXXXX' with the full name

-of your network; e.g 'North London'

-or 'Edinburgh'

-- 2. Edit the date and number of issue Replace 'MONTH' with either the month of issue, or the season, e.g. Summer 2015, etc

-- 3. Edit the issue number

-Replace the 'X' with the issue number.

-If you don't use issue numbers, please

-delete the whole line, or use this line for

-any other identifier

-BACK PAGE INFORMATION

-The purple panel on the right side of the back page contains information required to be included in every newsletter.
-Please don't delete it or any part of it, only edit your group's name and contact information where appropriate.
+1. Edit the name of your network Replace 'XXXXX' with the full name of your network; e.g 'North London' or 'Edinburgh' 2.
+Edit the date and number of issue Replace 'MONTH YEAR' with either the month of issue, or the season, e.g. Summer 2015, etc 3.
+Edit the issue numberReplace the 'X' with the issue number.
+If you don't use issue numbers, please delete the whole line, or use this line for any other identifier BACK PAGE INFORMATION The purple panel on the right side of the back page contains information required to be included in every newsletter.
+Please don't delete it or remove any part of it, only edit your network's name and contact information where appropriate.
 Insert your social media usernames next to the icons in the box.
 If you don't use social media, delete the icons.
 If you use other social media apart from Twitter and Facebook, contact the office for the branded icons, or just insert the URLs as plain text.

-ELEMENTS OF THE NEWSLETTER

-PAGE HEADERS

-Pages 2 and onwards have a smaller header with the name of the network.
+ELEMENTS OF THE NEWSLETTER PAGE HEADERS Pages 2 and onwards have a smaller header with the name of the network.
 Don't forget to edit the header before printing your newsletter!
-Click View > Master page and insert the name of your network in place of the xxxxxx in the template.
-Click View > Normal to go back to your document.
+Double click on it to open the header section and insert the name of your network in place of the xxxxxx in the template.
 Make sure you replace all instances of the placeholder xxxxxx in the whole template.
 To help you find any you may have missed, press Ctrl+F and search for a number of x's (e.g. 'xxx') in the whole document.
 The function should then find any instances of the placeholder which need to be edited.

-TABLE OF CONTENTS

-You can have a table of contents on the front page of the newsletter to help your readers see what's inside.
+TABLE OF CONTENTS You can have a table of contents on the front page of the newsletter to help your readers see what's inside.
 Use a 2-column table to list a selection of interesting articles and page numbers.
 Resize the box as required.

-HFADINGS

-Headings are an important part of any newsletter.
+HEADINGS Headings are an important part of any newsletter.
 Use short, succinct and descriptive headlines for your articles.
 A longer headline can span several columns: use text boxes to extend headlines over 2 or more columns.
 If your article takes up just one column, the headline can be a part of the main article text box.

-LEAD PARAGRAPH OR STANDFIRST

-Use a short standfirst to sum up your article or provide more information.
+LEAD PARAGRAPH OR STANDFIRST Use a short standfirst to sum up your article or provide more information.
 The first paragraph of your article should draw your readers in and offer a quick summary of what your article is about.
 Use the predefined style and span it across 2 or more columns if appropriate.
 See example on the left.

-BYLINF

-If you'd like to give credit to the writer of your article, use a byline.
+BYLINE If you'd like to give credit to the writer of your article, use a byline.
 Type the name below the headline but above the body text of your article and set the appropriate style (you can add a small line below the name).
 You can also add the name to the end of the article.

-PULL QUOTES

-These are interesting quotes extracted from the article and emphasised in larger coloured type in the middle of the text.
-These can provide a natural break in long texts and can highlight important information.

-PHOTO CAPTIONS

-To give your photo a caption, or to credit the photo, use the predefined style called 'PhotoCaption'.
-Place the text over the photo in a place close to the edge on a simple background.
-If the photo is too dark, use a lighter colour (white or light grey).
-If the photo is too busy, you can place the caption below or above the image.

-BULLETS

-Use the predefined 'Bullets' style for lists in your articles.

 Article typesetting example

 - 1. Main article headline

 - 2. Standfirst or a lead paragraph

 - 3. Byline

 - 4. Main body of your article

 - 5. Subheading within your article

 Example of styled list to jazz up your newsletter.

-EAT WELL

-Plan what and when you will eat during your trip.
+EAT WELL Plan what and when you will eat during your trip.

 Take a packed lunch and suitable snacks....

 REST UP

-If you feel tired, take a break and rest for a few minutes.
+If you feel tired, take a break and rest for a few

+minutes.
 Don't feel under pressure to...